A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Related Work

-More recently, state space models (SSMs) have become a highly active research topic in computer vision.
-Motivated by the strong long-range modeling capability and linear-time complexity of Mamba~\cite{gu2024mamba}, Qin et al.~\cite{qin2024mambavc} proposed MambaVC, an image and video compression framework that replaces convolutional and attention blocks in a conventional LIC backbone with Mamba blocks.
-Zeng et al.~\cite{zeng2025mambaic} further developed an SSM-based LIC framework, MambaIC, which integrates visual state space blocks not only into the main analysis and synthesis transforms but also into the hyperprior and context modules, achieving a better trade-off between rate--distortion performance and latency, especially for high-resolution images.
-In parallel, vision SSM variants such as Vim~\cite{Zhu2024vim} and VMamba~\cite{liu2024vmamba} have been proposed to extend 1D SSMs to 2D feature maps, typically by scanning features along horizontal and vertical directions.
-Xiao and Xia~\cite{xiao2025pixel} proposed a pixel adaptive deep-unfolding network that combines CNNs with state space models for image deraining, demonstrating that SSMs can efficiently capture long-range dependencies with linear complexity while being fused with frequency-domain features via Fourier transforms.
+More recently, state space models (SSMs) have emerged as an efficient alternative for long-range visual modeling.
+Motivated by the linear-time sequence modeling capability of Mamba~\cite{gu2024mamba}, Qin et al.~\cite{qin2024mambavc} introduced Mamba-based modules into image and video compression, and Zeng et al.~\cite{zeng2025mambaic} further developed an SSM-based LIC framework that integrates visual state space blocks into both the main transform and entropy-related modules.
+In parallel, vision SSM variants such as Vim~\cite{Zhu2024vim} and VMamba~\cite{liu2024vmamba} extended 1D SSMs to 2D visual features through directional scan strategies.
+These works suggest that SSMs are promising for efficient long-range dependency modeling in LIC.
+However, existing visual SSM designs are still largely adapted from sequence modeling and typically rely on horizontal and vertical scan patterns, while the modeling of full 2D neighborhood relations and frequency-aware representations remains limited.

-Very recently, several high-performing LIC frameworks have been proposed, including MambaIC~\cite{zeng2025mambaic}, DCAE~\cite{lu2025learned}, and LALIC~\cite{feng2025linear}.
-MambaIC integrates visual state space blocks throughout both the main and hyperprior transforms, forming a deep SSM-driven architecture with excellent rate--distortion performance.
-DCAE introduces a dictionary-based cross-attention entropy model with multi-scale feature aggregation, which significantly strengthens probability estimation at the cost of a computationally heavy entropy module and a large overall model size (about 119M parameters).
-LALIC, in contrast, is a linear-attention-based codec built upon Bi-RWKV blocks with Spatial-Mix and Channel-Mix and an RWKV-based spatial--channel context model, leveraging efficient linear attention and Omni-Shift convolutions to achieve competitive BD-rate with a moderate parameter budget (around 63M parameters) and decoding latency.

-Our HCFSSNet is complementary to these high-performing systems: rather than relying on increasingly heavy entropy models or sequence modules, it focuses on a unified hybrid convolution–frequency-SSM architecture that couples omni-directional visual state space modeling with frequency-domain modulation in both the main transform and the entropy model.
-This design keeps the model relatively compact while still delivering competitive rate–distortion performance and providing an interpretable building block for future large-capacity codecs.

-These works demonstrate that CNNs, Transformers, and SSMs can all serve as effective nonlinear transforms for LIC.
-However, most existing SSM-based designs directly adopt 1D scan patterns, which can disrupt or only partially preserve the 2D neighborhood structure (e.g., diagonal neighbors).
-In addition, they seldom exploit fine-grained frequency characteristics that are crucial for compression-oriented representation learning.